 Afterwards we continue our journey to the spectacular archaeological site of Tipon, where we will see the best of Inca hydraulic water work system.
-Finally we head back to the village of Tipon which is known for its baked guinea pig dish, a typical dish of the region of Cusco.
-We stop to taste it and then we’re on our way back to your hotel in Cusco.
+Finally, we head back to the village of Tipon, which is known, for its baked guinea pig dish, a typical dish of the region of Cusco.
+We stop to taste it and then we are on our way back to your hotel in Cusco.

 Please Note: This special private tour and price is only for our clients who have booked any 2, 3, 4, 5 days or more tour or trek with SAM Travel.

 SAM (initials of Saul Alvarez Montalvo) Travel Peru is a family owned travel agency and direct local tour operator based in Cusco with personal experience over many years of trekking.
 SAM Travel Peru is a 1oo% Cusquenian Company without any shareholders.

 My dream as the owner was to create small personalized tours & treks strictly and only operated by local professional staff catering in PERSONALIZED and HIGH QUALITY SERVICE.

 We take pride in having a reputation as being a RESPONSIBLE & SUSTAINABLE tour operator.
 My staff are my extended family.
 I ensure they are supported financially by paying them a good wage.
 I am proud of my team without them I couldn’t give the best service and lifetime experiences to our clients.